How Nannie Leaped and Kicked

 Description:

-Witches are having a sabbath dance to the music of the Devil playing the bagpipe in the foreground and by the light of torches held by corpses in their coffins as a stunned Tam O’Shanter watches from a window, wearing the signature bonnet to which he gave his name.
+Witches are having a sabbath dance to the music of the Devil playing the bagpipe in the foreground, illuminated by the light of torches held by corpses in coffins propped upright, while a stunned Tam O’Shanter watches from a window, wearing his signature bonnet.

 The caption reads in the original: